EMIKE4445/LendSqr-test/README.md

 The project mode of operation is as follows:

 - The project by default opens up on 404 component page
+- Login page can be visited at /login
 - To visit users page, navigate to /users
 - The user can choose to filter the Users Table by clicking the filter button and filling the form.
 - The user can also choose to sort the users table by clicking the piramid icon in the table header row